kabarton62/cybersec-tools-II/web_app_enum/exercise2.md

 Signatures : 77 total
 ```

-Complete a skipfish scan against Metasploitable2. **Browse to the results homepage and capture a screenshot of the results homepage.** The scan will take time to complete (probably more than an hour).
-You can open another terminal tab (**CTRL+SHIFT+T**) and proceed to the next challenge while the skipfish scan continues to run.
+Start a skipfish scan against Metasploitable2.
+The scan will take hours to complete.
+**Leave the scan running and capture a screenshot showing that the scan is running.**

+Open another terminal (**CTRL+SHIFT+T**) and proceed to the next challenge while the skipfish scan continues to run.

-**Summarize the high impact Issues found.**
+Examine the skipfish scan results after the scan finishes.

 ### Challenge 4: wapiti